Uzbek Plov Recipe

 Step 5

-Add the carrots, mix well periodically and let it cook for another 10 minutes.
+Add the carrots, stirring occasionally, and let them cook for another 10 minutes.

 Uzbek Plov Recipe - Step 5